 The Euro is created and controlled by the Euro Area.
 The world only buys but cannot control.
 While organic currencies are created and controlled by all member countries.
 The world does not buy, but get free allocations.

 The euro can circulate outside the Euro Area and is used by other countries as an international currency.
 While organic currency only circulates within the organic union area, it does not circulate outside member countries.

 2. Monetary democracy and symmetry

 Organic monetary is fully democratic, created, controlled, and used by all member states.
-Organic monetary is also fully symmetrical, all countries participate in making and using the currency at the same time.
-No more countries make it, while others buy.
+Organic monetary is also fully symmetrical, all countries participate in creating and using the currency at the same time.
+No more countries create it, while others buy.